joshbegley/nyt-latest/README.md

 `Sullivan & Cromwell is requiring job applicants to explain their participation in protests.
 Critics see the policy as a way to silence speech about the war.`\
 https://nytimes.com/2024/07/08/business/sullivan-cromwell-israel-protests.html

-**Wrexham youngsters left in limbo as club's academy grading bid rejected - so what next?**\
+**Wrexham youngsters in limbo as club's academy upgrading bid is rejected - so what next?**\
-`The Welsh club — owned by Ryan Reynolds and Rob McElhenney — will appeal the decision`\
+`The club, owned by Hollywood stars Ryan Reynolds and Rob McElhenney, will appeal the decision to refuse their academy Category 3 status`\
 https://nytimes.com/athletic/5623348/2024/07/08/wrexham-academy-grading-category-three/

 **Every High School Student Can Save a Life**\